ygcha/DH110-CHRISTINACHA/assignment07/README.md

 Based on the cognitive walkthough, Karlina's point on adding a progress indicator for the financial aid adding was interesting.
 So I implemented that into my design.
 In addition, during class, one of my classmates mentioned that the yellow section in the home page from my first design was slightly confusing so I decided to reduce that into one box with one button as well.
 Last but not least, based on Professor Sookie's feedback, I changed the colors from dark mode to light mode where I implemented more dark text in front of a lighter background.

 ### Change 1:
+I implemented a progress tracker by including the words _Successfully Added_ to show the user that what they added is now in their list.
 ![change1](CHANGE_1.png)

 ### Change 2 & 3:
+I changed the color of the dark mode colors to light mode colors to accurately reflect a light mode website.
+In addition, I changed from having both Sign Up and Log In to just having Sign Up to make that section clear.
 ![change2](CHANGE_2.png)

 ![change3](CHANGE_3.png)